Title II weapons: Restrictions

 The ownership of Title II weapons is not illegal, but is heavily regulated at both the State and Federal level.
 Numerous federal restrictions are imposed on the ownership of NFA firearms, including an extensive background check initiated by the applicant's local police department or Sheriff's office.
 In most states, certification of the local background check is discretionary ("May-Certify"), meaning the law enforcement agency charged with initiating the background check may deny certification of the background check either arbitrarily or for reasons unrelated to the information obtained from the background check, or refuse to accept applications to start the background check process.
 Some states have passed "Shall-Certify" legislation requiring local law enforcement agencies to process and certify applications for those who pass the initial background check.
 A few states completely outlaw private citizens from obtaining NFA Title II weapons ("No-Certify").

 Federal law imposes a $200 tax on manufacture or certain transfers of an NFA firearm, and a requirement for registration under the NFA.
 Generally, for the manufacture of NFA items, ATF Form 5320-1 must be submitted to the ATF.
 For the transfer of a NFA item from a person or entity lawfully entitled to transfer it (Class 3 dealer) to oneself, or an entity (Gun Trust or LLC), the ATF Form 5320-4 must be submitted to the ATF.
 There is a lower, $5 transfer tax for weapons that fit in the definition of "Any Other Weapon" (AOW).
 Any violation of the NFA is a felony punishable by a fine of up to $250,000 and up to 10 years in prison, and any firearm involved is forfeit.

 Of NFA firearms (silencers, machine guns, short barrel rifles, short barrel shotguns, any other weapon (AOW) and destructive devices) machineguns are the most restricted.
 Since 19 May 1986, no new machineguns can be registered for private ownership.

+Effective January 1, 2026, short barrel rifles (SBR), short barrel shotguns (SBS), any other weapons (AOW) and suppressors (silencers) will transfer with a $0 transfer tax.
+Essentially a zero-dollar tax stamp that was previously $200.00 or $5.00 depending on the classification of the weapon.
+Provisions in President Donald Trump’s “One Big Beautiful Bill" initially removed SBRs, SBSs, AOWs, and suppressors from the restriction of the National Firearms Act in their entirety but that was removed by the Senate Parliamentarian upon arrival in the senate.
+When the bill was received back in the House of Representatives, Senate Republicans had removed the transfer tax stamp cost from selected NFA items, still requiring the additional NFA transfer requirements but without the additional cost of the stamp.
+In late 2025, 35+ congressional members, including Andrew Clyde of Georgia, sent a letter to Attorney General Pam Bondi expressing their desire to remove SBRs, SBSs, AOWs, and Suppressors from NFA restrictions entirely, as was the original intent of the “One Big Beautiful Bill”.